HBIO — Harvard Bioscience, Inc.

 - Full Year Revenue: $86.6 million, down from $94.1 million in 2024, primarily due to tariffs and delayed NIH funding.

-- Refinancing Completed: Extended debt maturity to 2021, reducing annual debt service by $3 million.
+- Refinancing: Completed a comprehensive refinancing that extended debt maturity to 2021, reducing annual debt service by $3 million.

-- Manufacturing Consolidation: Phased closure of the Holliston facility, expected to generate $3 million in savings by 2027.
+- Manufacturing Consolidation: Phased closure of the Holliston facility, expected to generate $3 million in savings in 2027 and $4 million thereafter.

 - Q1 2026 Revenue Guidance: Expected between $20 million and $22 million.

-- Full Year Revenue Decline: Down 8% year-over-year, attributed to tariffs and NIH funding delays.
+- Full Year Revenue Decline: 2025 revenue decreased by 8% year-over-year, attributed to tariffs and NIH funding delays.

-- GAAP Losses: Significant GAAP losses due to a goodwill impairment charge.
+- GAAP Losses: Significant GAAP losses due to a goodwill impairment, raising concerns about financial health.

 - NIH Funding Impact: Management expects a positive impact from NIH funding approvals towards the end of Q1 and into Q2.

-- Product Growth Expectations: Key products like BTX and Mesh MEA are expected to grow in double digits in 2026.
+- Product Growth: Key products like BTX and Mesh MEA are expected to see double-digit growth in 2026.

-- Backlog Status: The company ended the year with the highest backlog in over two years, indicating potential for future revenue.
+- Backlog Improvement: The company ended the year with the highest backlog in over two years, indicating potential for future revenue growth.